Courteney Cox on Opening Up About Past Miscarriages on New Web Series

 "Landing with one tire missing is not as big of a deal as it may sound when you're on the plane," Cox added.

 New episodes of 9 Months with Courteney Cox drop Tuesdays and Wednesdays at 9 p.m.
 ET/ 6 p.m.
-PT on Facebook.
+PT on Facebook Watch.

 RELATED CONTENT: